 RU´s and IM´s from the openETCS consortium.

-Furthermore a “ERTMS Expert team working group” will be responsible for the rewriting of the SSRS with all the ERTMS Experts from the openETCS consortium.
+Furthermore a “ERTMS Expert team working group” will be responsible for the creation of the SSRS with all the ERTMS Experts from the openETCS consortium.

 Mr. Gilles Dalmas (SNCF) was chosen as the leader for the “requirements and criteria working group”.

-Mr. Giovanni Zanelli (GE Transportation) was asking by the industry partner to overtake the lead of the ERTMS experts group – must be considered by the management and will be responded by 26th of april.
+Mr. Giovanni Zanelli (GE Transportation) was asking by the industry partner to overtake the lead of the ERTMS experts group – must be considered by the management and will be responded by 26th of April.

-Proposed working Teams:
+Dr. Klaus-Rüdiger Hase (DB) has stated that he wants to avoid a deadlock situation in case that no one from the industrial or railway organizations is willing to accept the lead for the expert team creating the SSRS, he will make sure that DB will accept the leadership position and will provide resources for the SSRS expert team to work at the DB facility in Munich.